 - Volunteer: We have weekly shifts for people to serve by doing construction work at build sites and helping our in the ReStore.
 We also have occasional opportunities like neighborhood clean-ups.
 Click here to find out more about these opportunities and helpful information before serving with us.
 To sign up to volunteer with Habitat for Humanity visit our Phoenix Serve page for current opportunities.

 - Fundraising: In addition to serving during shifts, our chapter sponsors a house each year so we work to fundraise in support of that sponsorship.
-Click here to find out about ways you can support fundraising, including our Chapters for Change and Stud-a-Thon programs as our primary annual fundraiser to raise money to support our sponsored house each year.
+We partner with Greek Life at Elon through our Chapters for Change and Stud-a-Thon programs as our primary annual fundraiser to raise money to support our sponsored house each year.